When is Starbucks bringing back the Pumpkin Spice Latte?

-We’re more than a week into August.
+We’re nearly two weeks into August.
 Some schools are already starting back up.
 While sweltering summer temperatures are still bearing down on most of the U.S., we’re all waiting for that first chill in the air that signals that fall is coming.

 And what does fall bring, other than crunchy leaves, sweaters and spooky season?
 Pumpkin spice lattes, of course.
 Those of us who start to get a serious PSL craving this time of year are starting to wonder: When is Starbucks bringing back the Pumpkin Spice Latte?
 Here’s everything we know so far.